Updated Date: 18 December 2018

 If the Employer has caused a delay, then the Contractor could well be entitled to additional time and money.
 This, however, always depends on the terms of the contract and the specific facts.

-When the Contractor entered into the contract with the Employer (for example under a JCT contract) it accepted the risk for all weather that was “normal” adverse weather; that is anything which is not exceptional.
+When the Contractor entered into the contract with the Employer (for example under a JCT Design & Build 2016 form of contract) it accepted the risk for all weather that was “normal” adverse weather; that is anything which is not exceptional.
 Arguably, the Contractor only accepted the risk of this “normal” adverse weather for the period when the work was planned to be carried out.
 If the Employer causes a delay that extends the period when the work is actually carried out, then the Contractor’s exposure to the risk of “normal” adverse weather is increased.
 The Contractor could be entitled to additional time and money for delays caused by “normal adverse weather” that occurs during any extended period of the works.

 Of course, it could be the Contractor that has caused delays which have shifted the project into winter working.